 As the interview turned into the third quarter, the interviewer started to finally dig on an angle.
 He worked to determine where the orders came from?
 He appeared consistently unwilling to accept that an Imperial military officer was able to simply choose to involve his unit in such actions.
 Rol was firm that he had been operating on his own authority to carry out his orders as he saw them.
 He was also firm that the orders, and the decisions that led to his unit's actions, were completely his own.
 In that move, he refused to surrender to any narrative but his truth.
 The interviewer's response, while not stated, appeared to be a belief Rol was falling on his sword to protect "someone".
 The interviewer repeatedly suggested this in the thread of his continued questions.

 Suggesting Rol was led by suggestion or quiet encouragement, the interviewer didn't seem to want to accept that a lone Imperial officer would have had that much leeway to commit his unit so freely.
-As Rol held firm to his responsibility, the questions could not shake him in his resolve.
+But Rol held firm to his responsibility and the questions didn't shake his resolve.
 The interview continued on as Zach and Emkir cooperated to keep the gofers working during some slow spots in support.
 In the final stretch, the interviewer started hitting the gaps in the context Rol had provided.
 While this seemed hard hitting to the others, Rol saw the interviewer was challenging him to fill in gaps in the flow of "cause and event" after accepting it had been "Rol's show".
 He pushed Rol to fill in as complete an understanding as he could for the audience.

 It helped that the interviewer didn't challenge the statements or events, but dug deeper, to get at the small parts which had not come to light.
 This resulted in helping a sketchy story line bloom into a fully intact whole, which was complete and self-consistent.
 When everything was done, Rol felt good in his belief he'd succeeded in his goals.
 He had not only taken control of the narrative and placed it squarely on a legitimate, if not entirely legal, footing.
 He also clearly took ownership, and earned the support of those in command who could clearly support him without being accused of using him as a foil to protect themselves.
 The bad news was that he would now become even more of an example and role model, used to exemplify what an Imperial Soldier should be.